legendddhgf/cmps101-pt.f17.grading/pa1/README.md

 The following command will remove all text files and shell scripts in your directory.
 Since you should not have any files that end in `.txt` or `.sh` anyway, this should serve to delete all the files we gave you.
+Note that a backup folder is also create (called "Backup") and can be deleted if you choose.

 ```bash
 rm -f *.txt *.sh